Where to put long-term savings

-Our rule of thumb: Aim to save at least 15% of your pre-tax income4 each year.
+Our rule: Aim to save at least 15% of your pre-tax income3 each year.
 Any match you get from your employer is included.
 That's assuming you save for retirement from age 25 to age 67.
 Together with other steps, that should help ensure you have enough income to maintain your current lifestyle in retirement.

-Read more on Fidelity.com: Compare Roth IRA vs. Traditional IRA
+Read more on Fidelity.com: Which IRA is right for you?.

 Try to increase the amount you’re able to save each year.
 If you get a raise or a bonus every year, that can be a good time to bump up the amount you’re saving.
 Even increasing savings by as little as 1% can add up over time.

 Read Viewpoints on Fidelity.com: Just 1% more can make a big difference.